 I was still in elementary school when I began painting in oils.
 Today I still paint in oils, and I’m still searching for what lies hidden beneath.
 What am I really seeing and what combination of line, brush stroke and color do I need to reveal the true character within the seeming ordinary?
 That is the journey I’m so fortunate to have been set upon.
 I invite you to enjoy the results.

 Theresa grew up in New Jersey near the Palisades of the Hudson River.
 She started painting as a young child and her art has always been the focus of her life.
-After living in Canada for twelve years, she moved to the Florida Panhandle, where she paints outdoors and in her studio in Gulf Breeze, by Pensacola.
+After living in Canada for twelve years, she moved to the Florida Panhandle where she works out of her home in Gulf Breeze, by Pensacola.
 Through her generous use of color and bold brush strokes, Theresa creates oil paintings that represent the intimate and emotional bond she has with her natural surroundings.
-Theresa was honored to have her painting Gulf Islands National Seahore, selected to become part of the Permanent Art Collection of the Federal Reserve Board Bank in New Orleans.
-She has been juried into Oil Painters of America and exhibited in their Salon Show of Traditional Oils.
-In addition to her plein air and studio work, Theresa teaches painting from her Gulf Breeze studio and is an adjunct instructor at Pensacola State College teaching plein air painting, floral still life and color workshops.
+Theresa was honored when her painting Gulf Islands National Seashore was selected to become part of the Permanent Art Collection of the Federal Reserve Board Bank in New Orleans.
+She has been juried into Oil Painters of America and participated in their recent Salon Show of Traditional Oils.
+In addition to her studio work, Theresa teaches painting from her Gulf Breeze studio, and is an adjunct instructor at Pensacola State College teaching Plein-Air painting, floral still life and color workshops.